 This is a lightly sweetened vegan peach upside-down cake that allows the fresh flavor of the peaches to shine through.
 Only 1g fat per serving!

 But no. Sometimes a few pictures and a recipe are all you need.
+Relax, sit back, and enjoy this fat-free Peach Upside-Down Cake.
 Feel free to chat amongst yourselves.

 Check out these vegan summertime favorites:

 - 1/2 cup natural sugar (I used demerara for all the sugar in this recipe)

 - 1/8 teaspoon salt